rulecom/woorule/README.md

 ### Shortcode

 You can embed a Newsletter sign-up form in your posts, or on any page with a simple shortcode `[woorule]`

-You can also customise the subscribe form with the shortcode options:
+You can also customize the subscribe form with the shortcode options:
 `[woorule text="This is a new title text" button="New submit button text!" success="New Success message"]`